 Klees History, Family Crest & Coats of Arms

 Klees is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Klees family lived in Lincolnshire, where they held a family seat at Claye.
 The place name literally means "dweller at the clayey place."

 Early Origins of the Klees family

-Important Dates for the Klees family
+Early History of the Klees family

 Klees Spelling Variations